berrysauce/trex/README.md

 ---

 ## 🦖 What is trex?
-trex is template manager in the form of a CLI app.
-You can creat, organise, and clone-from template directories.
-It doesn't matter if the template is a directory on your machine or a GitHub repository: with trex you only need a few seconds to actually get to coding.
+trex is a template manager in the form of a CLI app.
+You can create, organize, and clone-from template directories.
+It doesn’t matter if the template is a directory on your machine or a GitHub repository: with trex you only need a few seconds to actually get to coding.
 Not only that, but trex is really easy to use.

 ## 🚧 Features and Roadmap
 - [x] Organise templates (create, remove, list)